opencart/opencart/INSTALL.md

 # INSTALL

-NOTE: THIS IS FOR NEW INSTALL ONLY!
+* This is for __new installation only__
-IF UPGRADING YOUR EXISTING CART, BE SURE TO READ THE [UPGRADE FILE](UPGRADE.md) INSTEAD
+* These instructions are for a manual installation using FTP, cPanel or other web hosting Control Panel.

-These instructions are for a manual installation using FTP, cPanel or other web hosting Control Panel.
+If you are __upgrading your existing cart__, be sure to read the [upgrade instructions](UPGRADE.md) instead

 ## Linux Install